stripe-archive/datadog-checks/README.md

 ## OpenVPN

 The OpenVPN check counts the number of active VPN connections per user.
-Combined with a Datadog monitor, it ensures that the same user isn't logged in mtoo many times (e.g., multiple, sustained VPN connections for the same user is indicative of a laptop compromise).
+Combined with a Datadog monitor, it ensures that the same user isn't logged in too many times (e.g., multiple, sustained VPN connections for the same user is indicative of a laptop compromise).

 Each VPN is accessible over both TCP and UDP, and is available to both privileged (Stripe employees) and unprivileged users (vendors).
 The unique combination of these is considered a VPN "level", and OpenVPN emits a status file every 10 seconds for each level to indicate the currently-active connections.
 When a user disconnects (e.g. if their Internet connection drops out) or if their IP address/port changes, they may appear in the status file multiple times.
 This is fine, as long as the number of connections per user drops down to 1 within a minute or so.